davidgsd/AllScan/README.md

 If you did an update, **force a browser reload by pressing CTRL-[F5] or clearing your browser cache, or in mobile browsers do a long-press of the reload button**, so your browser will load any updated JavaScript and CSS files.

-NOTES for HamVOIP only:
+NOTES:
 1. You may need to uncomment/add the following lines in /etc/php/php.ini (make sure they do not have a ';' in front)<br>
-	extension=pdo_sqlite.so<br>
+	extension=pdo_sqlite<br>
-	extension=sqlite3.so
+	extension=sqlite3
-2. Then restart Lighttpd web server or restart the node
+2. Then restart the web server or restart the node

 # AllScan Nodes, Accessories and How-To-Guides
 If you do not yet have a node or might like to upgrade your node, see [AllScan.info](https://allscan.info/) for How-To Guides, Nodes, USB Interfaces, Accessories and more.

-AllScan nodes and USB radio/audio interfaces provide extensive features and excellent audio quality - see the [Products Page](https://allscan.info/products/) for details.
+AllScan nodes, node modules, and USB interfaces provide extensive features and excellent audio quality - see the [Products Page](https://allscan.info/products/) for details.

 # Configuration Files and Parameters
 Most nodes already have a number of Cfg files and to simplify the install process AllScan will try to use these rather than require redundant files/data to be created/entered.
 These files are as follows: